chaturay/serverless-artillery/README.md

 2. [serverless.com](https://docs.serverless.com/framework/docs/) for documentation about how to create a custom function configuration
 3. [serverless-artillery](https://github.com/Nordstrom/serverless-artillery) README for documentation on the use of this tool
 4. [serverless-star](https://github.com/Nordstrom/serverless-star) Next generation implementation and generalization of the arbitrarily wide work distribution capability

+## Background and motivation

+We were motivated to create this project in order to facilitate moving performance testing earlier and more frequently into our CI/CD pipelines such that the question wasn't '`whether...`' but '`why wouldn't...`' '`...you automatically (acceptance and) perf test your system every time you check in?`'.

+With acceptance testing in pocket we asked, '`why wouldn't you schedule that to sample and thereby monitor your service?`'.
+So we added monitoring mode.

+## The future of serverless-artillery

+Wait.
+There's a general pattern here of distributed load execution!

+Yes!

+We know!

+We're excited too!

+We've already begun writing a plugin-driven generalization of this pattern.
+Any task that a declaration can be provided for which itself can be executed in parallel and broken into parallelizable chunks can be driven using this capabiltiy.

+Watch for that effort here: https://github.com/Nordstrom/serverless-star

+We expect to retro-fit this project with the serverless-star project as its first use case and proof-of-not-a-painful-waste-of-our-time-ness™.

+## If you've read this far

+We're happy to buy you a drink at any conference we both attend.
+Hit us up!